crija/syonet_challenge/README.md

 # syonet_challenge
-Challenge proposed by the company Syonete
+Challenge proposed by the company Syonet